johnnewto/ardupilot_scripts/README.md

   Note: This script is particularly useful for missions requiring automatic mode switching after waypoint completion, such as long-duration operations or missions requiring different behaviors at different stages.

-- `serial_vedirect.lua` : A Lua script that reads VE.Direct protocol data from a serial port and sends formatted values to the Ground Control Station (GCS).
+- `serial_vedirect.lua` : A Lua script that reads voltage and current data of a Smartsolar charge controller using VE.Direct protocol data from a serial port and sends formatted values to the Ground Control Station (GCS).
 This script is particularly useful for monitoring solar and battery data from Victron Energy devices.

   Features:
   - Reads VE.Direct protocol data at 19200 baud rate